JaneliaSciComp/hortacloud-importer/README.md

 6. Run ```conda config --set auto_activate_base false``` (for LSF cluster)

-## Convert Tiff Slices on a Local PC
+## Convert Tiff Slices or N5/Zarr datasets on a Local PC
 1. Create an input folder for putting your tiff slices.
 2. Copy your tiff slices to the input folder.
 3. Create an output folder.